 Collaborate or fail

 It’s not just happening at UKRI.
 We’re seeing a convergence of the whole space technology sector.
-It’s a bringing together of government, the commercial sector, the UK Space Agency, and Space Command in the Ministry of Defence.
+It’s a bringing together of government, including the UK Space Agency, and Space Command in the Minitry of Defence, the commercial sector, and academia.

 It feels like the UK space sector is coming together now in a much more coordinated way.
 It’s important commercially but also for delivering a national sovereign capability around space.
 I’m optimistic this will accelerate over the next couple of years through the delivery of the national space strategy.
 Having this convergence means some of the things that perhaps once fell between the gaps will now happen.